Leeds Metropolitan University2015 League Table Ranking 102

 - The library holds the government's prestigious Customer Service Excellence Standard.

-- We have 2,500 student computer workstations across Leeds Met campuses as well as Wi-Fi access across the University.
+- We have 2,600 student computer workstations across Leeds Met campuses as well as wi-fi access across the University.

 - Students can borrow a range of technical equipment, including digital cameras, camcorders, audio recorders, laptops and other audio-visual equipment.

-- The Students' Union is primarily here to represent the views and interests of all students at Leeds Met.
+- The Students' Union is led by a team of elected student officers and is primarily here to represent the views and interests of all students at Leeds Met.

-- The Students' Union offers endless opportunities to get involved, make new friends, learn something new and broaden horizons, from joining a society, volunteering, being a journalist for Met Media or standing in student elections.
+- The Students' Union offers endless opportunities to get involved, make new friends, learn something new and broaden horizons, from joining a society, volunteering, taking up one of the many student media opportunities or standing in student elections.

 - The Students' Union has bars at both campuses which offer great drink deals and high quality food in a contemporary and relaxed environment.